ErikLundb3rg/Advent-of-code-2022/README.md

 # Advent-of-code-2022
-Advent of code solutions, ~suboptimal.
+These are my solutions for the 2022 Advent of Code challenge: https://adventofcode.com/.
+50/50